gaurav-bhardwaj29/cyberlabswoc/README.md

 ### K-means Clustering
 This was the only unsupervised algorithm so I kept it for the end.
 At first, I randomly assigned K cluster centroids and then  moved the centroids to the mean positions of their respective clusters.
 I also utilised elbow method to find optimum K. Finally, the model returned accuracy of 55 %.
 ### Neural Network 🥲
 Theoretically, this alogithm took the most amount of time as I had difficulty in understanding concepts.
 After clearing my concepts, I was able to construct a neural network with one hidden layer(using `tanh` activation function) and one `softmax` layer.
 After tweeking the parameters, I found best accuracy with learning rate of 1.0 and number of iterations = 1000.
 The accuracy turned out to be 73 % on EMNIST test dataset.
-For regression, I changed the activation function to identity function as others were performing worse.
+For regression, I changed the activation function to identity function.
 Finally I got RMSE of 12.01 on polynomial dataset and about 71 on linear dataset.

 ![](Images/__results___3_0.png)